UX Design Training for Veterans

 Learn UX Design at Noble Desktop

-Students seeking a more detailed, career-focused training course can enroll in Noble’s UX & UI Design Certificate.
+• Noble Deskto’s UX & UI Design Certificate is approved for the training of veterans.
 This course prepares students for employment in the UX/UI design field and will provide students with hands-on experience building and testing user interfaces.
 Users will receive training in advanced research techniques, including conducting interviews, producing written user reports, and running surveys.
 Then, students will learn how to interpret this data so that they may return to their designs and iterate on them in light of the feedback.
 Students will also be given hands-on training in prototyping and design software like Figma, Sketch, and Adobe XD.
 At the end of the course, students can build a portfolio of sample interface designs and user experience case studies they can use to enter the workforce in the field of user experience design.
+This class comes with six one-on-one mentoring sessions that you can use to work on challenging concepts, review your portfolio, or receive professional advice about applying and interviewing for jobs.

 How to Learn UX Design